catfooo/project-happy-thoughts/README.md

 ## The problem

-I started the project by planning the diffefern components.
-I decided to have to components where one contained the post message section and one where the messages where displayed.
+I started the project by planning the different components.
+I decided to have two components, one contained the post message section and one the  section where the messages where displayed.
 I then used the API for fetching and displaying the 20 latest messages, and for posting and displaying the new message.
 Since my API-fetches where done in App.js i ended up with quiet a lot of code there.
 If i had more time i would have broken that code out into a seperat component.

 ## View it live